phpearth/docs/oop/design-patterns/servant.md

----
-title: "Servant Design Pattern in PHP"
+# Servant Design Pattern in PHP
-updated: "September 13, 2016"
-permalink: "/articles/object-oriented-programming/design-patterns/servant/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/servant/"
----

 Servant design pattern is behavioral design pattern where multiple classes use the servant's class behavior.
 To